Laboratory introduction

 Especially for the radioactive source, Cs-137 (room 1672-039)

-• All operators of the GEOTEK logger and people working in the room with the GEOTEK logger must participate in a 2-hour special safety introduction to gain basic knowledge about radiation protection.
-This is carried out as needed by the local radiation protection officers, laboratory manager Charlotte Rasmussen or occupational health representative Rikke Brok Jensen.
+• All operators of the GEOTEK logger and people working in the room with the GEOTEK logger must participate in a 2-hour special safety briefing to gain basic knowledge about radiation protection.
+This briefing is carried out as needed by the local radiation protection officers, head of laboratories Charlotte Rasmussen or occupational health and safety representative Rikke Brok Jensen.

 • All operators of the GEOTEK logger undergo personal training by the manufacturer.